 The vast majority of Vancouver Island’s original forest has been logged.
 One way or another, the end of old-growth logging is coming.
 We have to talk about what this means.

 Europe's environment ministers omitted any mention of stopping vested interests participating in global climate negotiations in a formal...

 UPDATE: Heard through the grapevine that CORE will be on the Canadian CBC show, the Current tomorrow morning.
 We've contacted the producers and have offered to provide more information.

 With major corporate donations in the past from big players like Monsanto and ExxonMobil, I apologize for being more than a little cynical about the Congress of Racial Equality's latest “Stop the War on the Poor” campaign.

 To say the CORE has enjoyed a cozy relationship with big industry would be an understatement.
 In fact, the above photo is a picture of Monsanto's Chairman and CEO, Hugh Grant chairing CORE's celebratory reception in honor of Martin Luther King Jr in 2005.

-Roy Innis claims that his experience of climate science comes from being “exposed to climate variation dynamics while a student in chemical engineering at the City College of New York.”
+Roy Innis claimed that his experience of climate science came from being “exposed to climate variation dynamics while a student in chemical engineering at the City College of New York.”